ShopRunner/tablecloth/README.md

 # UNDER DEVELOPMENT (coming 2019)
 This library was originally built for internal use at [@Precognitive](https://github.com/Precognitive).
 We are working on finishing up some abstractions and pulling out some [@Precognitive](https://github.com/Precognitive) specific code.
 Once we do so we will release our initial version (2019).

-The below API is a high-level look at the API we intend to bake into TableCloth.
-Some portions of the API could change, as this is just meant to give interested parties a base-level feel for the API.
+The below document is a high-level look at the API we intend to bake into TableCloth.
+Some portions of the API could change, as this is just meant to give interested parties a base-level feel for the API and implemntation details.

-If you are interested in being contacted/emailed when we release TableCloth, fill out the contact form at [https://precognitive.io/contact/](https://precognitive.io/contact/) with the message being "BigTable".
-We will setup a mailing list for updates.
+If you are interested in being contacted/emailed when we release TableCloth, fill out the contact form at [https://precognitive.io/contact/](https://precognitive.io/contact/) with the message content of "BigTable" and we will add you to the mailing list.

 ## Why create TableCloth?
-We love working with BigTable, its ability to predictively scale, handle tens of thousands of requests per second and its low latency I/O (sub 5ms responses).
-We don't love working with (byte) strings as the only data type for our data.
+We love working with BigTable!
+Its ability to predictively scale, handle tens of thousands of requests per second and its low latency I/O (sub 5ms responses).
+We don't love working with (raw byte) strings as the only data type.
 Our applications need multiple complex data types and a clean interface for modeling data.
-TableCloth was built to meet both of these requirements (and more).
+We need multiple indexes, our users expect to be able to query off multiple data points.
+TableCloth was built to meet these requirements (and more).

 ## Features
 * Schema Enforcement - Column Family and Column level data type enforcement.
 * Multiple Data Type Support - Arrays, String, Numbers etc. are all supported out of the box.
 No more casting, JSON parse errors and other issues with storing byte strings.
 * Multiple Indexes - BigTable has a single index (the rowKey) and for most applications this just won't work.
 TableCloth supports multiple indexes out of the box.
 * BigQuery Schema generation - Generate a BigQuery schema to be used when querying BigTable via BigQuery.
+* Automated migrations - Migrations are run based off schema updates & managed by TableCloth.

-**NOTE:** The documentation below purposefully omits the fact that BigTable stores versions of data for each column.
-Escape hatches will be provided for returning multiple and specific versions as allowed by the BigTable API.
+**NOTE:** The documentation below purposefully omits the fact that BigTable stores multiple versions of column data.
+An interface will be provided for returning multiple and specific versions as allowed by the BigTable API.

 ## Example
 Below is an example that demonstrates the high-level API for interacting with TableCloth.